A Guide to Desert Warfare

 4.5.3.
 Wind

-Desert winds can damage materiel and equipment such as aircraft, tents, and antennas.
+Desert winds can damage materials and equipment such as aircraft, tents, and antennas.
 In addition, desert wind velocity can exceed the operating limits of tilt-wing and rotary-wing aircraft, radar systems, and communications antennas.
 Hence, operations in the desert must be planned and executed based on adequate weather information with alternative plans available.

 4.5.4.
 Dust and Sand

 Dust and sand pose the most significant harm to vehicles and equipment.
 Furthermore, they severely affect ground vehicles and aircraft and are unavoidable in all deserts aside from polar deserts.
-Rubber components such as gaskets, tires, track components, and seals become worn more quickly in such environments.
+Rubber components such as gaskets, tyres, track components, and seals become worn more quickly in such environments.
 Moreover, wind-driven sand can clog filters and air ducts, rapidly disabling vehicles.
 Furthermore, fuel and fuel filters are contaminated more speedily.
 Therefore, they must be checked and replaced often in dusty and sandy conditions (source).
 In sum, it is crucial to actively monitor and conduct proper maintenance of vehicles to increase mobility and prospects for success when waging war in the desert.

 5.0.
 Desert Warfare Theatres: Prospects for Future Conflicts